 - seaport in Devonshire, SW England, on the English Channel: county district pop.
 243,000

-Origin: after the English seaporttown on the SE coast of Mass.: settled by the Pilgrims (1620) as the 1st permanent colonial settlement () in New England: pop.
+Origin of Plymouthafter the English seaport town on the SE coast of Mass.: settled by the Pilgrims (1620) as the 1st permanent colonial settlement () in New England: pop.
 52,000

-- A borough of southwest England on Plymouth Sound, an inlet of the English Channel.
-A major port, it was the embarkation point for the fleet that fought the Spanish Armada (1588) and for Drake, Raleigh, and several other early explorers.
-Population: 243,000.
+- A city of southwest England on Plymouth Sound, an inlet of the English Channel.
+A major port, it was the embarkation point for the fleet that fought the Spanish Armada (1588).

 - A town of southeast Massachusetts on Plymouth Bay, an inlet of the Atlantic Ocean, southeast of Boston.
 Founded in 1620 by Pilgrims, who supposedly set foot on Plymouth Rock when disembarking from the Mayflower, it was the center of Plymouth Colony.
 The colony was governed under precepts laid down in the Mayflower Compact until 1691, when it was absorbed by the royal colony of Massachusetts.